ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 Dried into bouillon cubes: 1 year (reduces to powder, reconstitute with water)

-Rendered Tallow (99 lbs of pure cooking fat)
-All that fat you trimmed off the belly and the legs?
+Rendered Tallow (99 lbs raw fat → 89 lbs finished tallow) All that fat you trimmed off the belly and the legs?
 Don't throw it away.
 Render it.

 How to Render